Skip to main content

 Organizations within our service territory or serving residents in our service territory need to apply six months prior to your event.
 Please allow up to 120 days to receive a decision.

-We support requests that align with our key giving priorities:
+We support requests that align with our three key giving priorities:

 Types of requests we generally do not fund include: